luau-lang/luau/rfcs/records.md

 The rigidity of records may make some applications hesitate to adopt them; e.g. you can't simply add a new field at a random point in the program, which some would argue makes the language less dynamic and therefore less convenient.

+Not enforcing type compatibility for typed records at runtime may make it difficult for us to optimize record storage more by removing the type tags (which could make record objects ~2x more efficient in some cases).

 ## Alternatives

 Instead of using explicit record types, we can make the VM recognize shapes of objects automatically, just like JavaScript implementations do.
 This requires a